MithiDocs

 Large NAS migration (multi-TB)AWS DataSync

-Continuous scheduled archivalAWS DataSync or LegacyFlo
+Continuous scheduled archivalAWS DataSync or Data Upload - FTP

-Medium batch uploadsLegacyFlo FTP
+Medium batch uploadsData Upload - FTP

-Small ad-hoc uploadsVaultastic application upload
+Small ad-hoc uploadsVaultastic Open/Deep Store application upload

 Scripted automationDirect S3 upload